5 Best Coffee Grinders (This Year’s Reviews)

 • Portable enough to be carried around

-• Easy to clean because the parts are detachable
+• Easy to clean because the parts can be disassembled

 Cons